 Be honest in your meta description

 The meta description is the piece of text that accompanies your page title and URL in the search results when search engines show your page in the results.
 And yes, your meta description should make people want to click through to your site.
 But being honest about what you can offer them is more important.
 You don’t want people leaving right away, and you want to make sure the right people land on your page.
 So make sure that your meta description is catchy, but also explains to people what they’ll find on your page.
 Managing the expectations of your readers will help you reel in the right people that actually want to visit your site.

 The Yoast SEO plugin allows you to check and make changes to your meta description by showing you an example of your Google preview:

 Giving Google a suggestion for your meta description will help increase your visibility in the search results and make sure the right people click through to your page.
-So make sure to add an honest meta description and don’t leave it to chance!
+So make sure to add an honest meta description!

-In this post, we discussed the importance of managing expectations to prevent people from leaving right away.
-By adding a table of contents, an estimated reading time and a descriptive title.
+In this post, we discussed the importance of managing expectations to make your content satisfying.
+You can do this by adding a table of contents, an estimated reading time and a descriptive title.
 But also, by writing a clear meta description and introduction to get and keep them on your page.
 Don’t feel like you have to use all of them on all of your pages.
 But be thoughtful of meeting the expectations of your readers and the elements that can help you do that.

 Coming up next!